 We carry solar showers and a toilet tent with us for those times when we are bush camping without amenities.

 We carry a comprehensive first aid kit for emergencies but we do recommend you bring your own for general use.

 Eating well is a very important factor on our expeditions and good food is vital for everyone’s health and well-being so we always strive to prepare healthy, wholesome and plentiful meals.

-When it comes to shopping and cooking we will divide ourselves up into groups of 3 or 4 people (depending on group size) who will shop for and prepare the day’s meals and clean up at the end.
+When it comes to shopping and cooking for the times when we are camping we will divide ourselves up into groups of 3 or 4 people (depending on group size) who will shop for and prepare the day’s meals and clean up at the end.
 This will work out that you roughly get to cook once a week (depending on numbers).